jeremytammik/tbc/a/1879_au_roundtable_not.md

 A This topic has been discussed repeatedly in the Revit API discussion forum and The Building Coder, e.g., the [Revit add-in `dotnet` template](https://thebuildingcoder.typepad.com/blog/2020/11/bim360-management-dotnet-template-and-prism-goodies.html#4) just last week.
 Look into conditional compiles.
-You can set up different VS configuration profiles for different Revit versions and then edit your `CSPROJ` file to selective load Revit DLLs based on values set the respective config.
+You can set up different VS configuration profiles for different Revit versions and then edit your `CSPROJ` file to selective load Revit DLLs based on values set in the respective config.

 Q Olli Kattelus on the new unit API; we started migration work; large code base, significant work; optimization possible using enum instead of strings?
 Used for hash codes etc.; significant performance effect, even inside Revit?